 Rehabilitation for the pelvic floor is more than just strengthening the pelvic muscles.
 Physical therapists utilize manual therapy - including intravaginal and intrarectal muscle assessment and treatment, biofeedback, behavioral modification, and therapeutic exercise to improve patient function and quality of life.

 To make an appointment:

 A referral from your healthcare provider is needed for treatment and payment by your insurance.
 Talk about your concerns with your provider and ask for a therapy referral.
-The Rehabilitation Department is located in the Northwest Pavilion of the hospital.
+Pelvic Floor physical therapy is part of the Lifestyle Medicine department on the third floor of the Medical Arts Center.
 To schedule an appointment, contact us today.